Thermodynamic Uncertainty Relation in the interlinked cascade of RabGTPases: Conclusion

-{ }The interlinked Rab GTPases cascade (Figure \ref{fig:mechanism}) is a complex feedback control system where not only the Rab proteins switch between their inactive GDP-bound state and their active GTP-bound state, but also the active upstream Rab proteins promote downstream signaling and the active downstream Rab proteins in turn deactivate the active upstream Rab protein through the regulation of GEF and GAP \cite{krishnan}.
-In this way, Rab proteins control intracellular transport in both spatial and timed manners \cite{jordens}.
-When two or more than two Rab proteins are involved in the cascade, they function as oscillators \cite{ehrmann}.
-In our schematic representation of Figure \ref{fig:representation}, a long negative (Positive-Positive-Negative) feedback network motif can be seen.
-Coupled Positive-Negative feedback loops are important signal transduction motifs that allow cellular circuits to give proper rapid responses to external fluctuations and are robust to such fluctuations \cite{qian,kim1,kim,klinke,anan}.
-Such loops can achieve a wide range of tunable frequencies \cite{tsai, tian1, ferrell}.
-We also expect the network motif in Figure \ref{fig:representation} to be robust to fluctuations as our TUR results imply a range of tunable rate constants to optimise the precision of performance of the proteins.
-In other words, as suggested by our TUR result, an interlinked cascade or oscillator can achieve a range of tunable frequencies to maintain its robustness as well as to optimise the precision of performance.
-It is pointed out that not only the coherence of oscillations is improved by increasing the energy consumption, but also the coherence and oscillation period become robust to fluctuations in rates from the noisy environment of the cell \cite{junco}. \\ \\ Spontaneous pattern formation has been an interesting research area in the field of non-equilibrium processes since the groundbreaking theoretical works of Alan Turing on reaction-diffusion systems \cite{turing}.
-Dynamics of cell signaling happens in both spatial and temporal dimensions \cite{kholodenko}.
-The signaling network structure of Rho GTPases, another subfamily of Ras superfamily, enables spontaneous, self-limiting patterns of subcellular contractility by generating pulses and propagating waves of cell contractions in space and time \cite{graessl}.
-In biochemical systems such as biochemical oscillators and microtubule-kinesin active flow systems, a requirement of a self-similarity in the underlying non-equilibrium reaction networks is pointed out in \cite{yu}.
-The self-organisation in the interlinked cascade of Rab GTPases may emerge from the well-organised arrangement of self-similar triangular network motifs (Figure \ref{fig:representation}).
-The relation between the thermodynamic cost and the precision of a spontaneous pattern is studied in the well-known reaction-diffusion model of the Brusselator in 1-D space \cite{rana}.
+Spontaneous pattern formation has been an interesting research area in the field of non-equilibrium processes since the groundbreaking theoretical works of Alan Turing on reaction-diffusion systems \cite{turing}.
+The dynamics of cell signaling happens in both spatial and temporal dimensions \cite{kholodenko}.
+The signaling network structure of Rho GTPases, another sub-family of Ras superfamily, enables spontaneous, self-limiting patterns of sub-cellular contractility by generating pulses and propagating waves of cell contractions in space and time \cite{graessl}.
+In biochemical oscillators and microtubule-kinesin active flow systems, a self-similarity in the underlying non-equilibrium reaction networks is required \cite{yu}.
+The relation between the thermodynamic cost and the precision of a spontaneous pattern is studied in the reaction-diffusion model of the Brusselator in 1-D space \cite{rana}.
 Again, using mathematical modelling and in vitro reconstitution, the robustness of protein self-organization (patterning) in \textit{Escherichia coli} Min system is studied where it is found that interlinked functional switching of both Min CDE proteins, rather than one, imparts robustness in biological pattern-forming systems \cite{denk}.
-It will be interesting to observe in real experimental set ups the dynamic activity patterns in the case of Rab GTPases.It will be again interesting to study the cost-precision trade-off of such complex self-organised patterns arising at far from equilibrium for the interlinked Rab cascade.
-In this regards, our Thermodynamic Uncertainty Relation results suggest interlinking of two proteins maintain robustness and increases precision. \\ \\
+It will be interesting to observe in real experimental set ups the dynamic activity patterns of Rab GTPases.
+In this connection, our analysis implies that a self-organisation in the biochemical oscillator of Rab GTPases will emerge from the well-organised arrangement of self-similar triangular network motifs (Figure \ref{fig:representation}).
+It will be again interesting to study the cost-precision trade-off of the complex self-organised patterns arising at far from equilibrium for the interlinked Rab cascade.
+In this regards, our results show that interlinking of two Rab proteins at far from equilibrium maintains robustness and increases precision.